 Take a break from your usual banana bread and bake these Banana Bars with Browned Butter Icing.
 You’ll love the moist banana cake paired with the rich, nutty flavor of brown butter!

 We are all guilty of throwing out food.
 Those leftovers you thought you’d eat.
 That mystery container well past its due date.
 But, I have a hard time throwing out bananas.
 Overripe bananas can be the beginning of far too many good things to let them go to waste.

 The bars themselves are essentially banana bread in flavor and texture.
-In this case, though, the batter is poured into a half sheet pan and baked into thin bars.
+In this case, though, the batter is poured into a sheet pan and baked into thin bars.

 I suppose you could stop there if you want.
 It’s banana bread, after all.
 We love banana bread, right?

 But, with a few more minutes of effort, you can make these something truly special by browning some butter, mixing in some sugar and such, and making a super-extra-good icing to top off your banana bars.
 The icing is more than a bit on the sweet side, but it is a great complement to the banana bars.